salvagelabs/quote-generator/README.md

 # quote-generator
-Quote generator using a Quote REST API and SCSS.
+Quote generator using a Mashape API, vanilla JavaScript and SASS.
 For a bit of a coding warmup.